Feeling isolated? How to tackle loneliness.

 Think about what’s making you lonely

-It’s important to distinguish being by yourself to feeling alone or lonely.
+It’s important to distinguish being by yourself as opposed to feeling alone or lonely.
 Some people are really happy with their own company, and enjoy a bit of space from the rest of the world, while for others that might leave them feeling isolated and vulnerable.

 Try and articulate your emotions and try to pinpoint what might be triggering them.
 Are you feeling lonely because you don’t see or talk to other people enough?
 Or are you feeling lonely because you feel that the people around you don’t understand you?